-A more cost-effective plan can be to combine different elements of existing styles into one original and personal design.
-Everyone wants their ring to be unique and different but in reality, an engagement ring should be a timeless, classic design.
+A more cost-effective plan can be to combine different elements of existing styles into an original and personal design.
+Everyone wants their ring to be unique and different.
+However, in reality, an engagement ring should be timeless and classic.
 Get creative with the details but there’s no need to reinvent the wheel.

 Review the different options, and start imagining how you might mix and match different elements to achieve your desired look.
-Pay close attention to the ring’s head (the center stone’s setting, whether you go with a prong-set design, halo, a clean, unadorned bezel, or a combo of all three).
+Pay close attention to the center stone’s setting.
+Do you want to go with a prong-set design, halo, an unadorned bezel, or a combo of all three?
 The metal color, number, and style of prongs can be adjusted.
-You can have multiple halos.
-You can detail the undercarriage of the ring’s head with filigree or micropavé or even a surprise diamond “hidden” somewhere on the design, known only to you and your fiancé.
-You can even incorporate a stone or stones you already have into your design.
+You can have multiple halos, or detail the undercarriage of the ring’s head with filigree or micropavé.
+Another option is a surprise diamond “hidden” somewhere on the design.
+Many brides incorporate a stone or stones they already have into a design.

-The band can also take many forms, it can be thick and wide or super slim and elegant; tapered, knife-edged, shiny, brushed, engraved with an inscription, or detailed with channel-set (or invisibly-set or bead-set or gypsy-set) diamonds and/or colored stones.
+The band can also take many forms.
+Choose from thick and wide or super slim and elegant.
+Other options include tapered, knife-edged, shiny, brushed, engraved with an inscription, or detailed with channel-set, invisibly-set, bead-set, or gypsy-set.
+Some couples add diamonds and/or colored stones.

 The possibilities for customization are plentiful and don’t have to come at a premium.